Ashley Freiberg: Sports car and endurance racing (2013–present)

 Although she desired another season in the Star Mazda Championship before switching to Indy Lights, Freiberg researched the possibility of driving sports cars, and competed for EFFORT Racing in the 2013 GT3 Cup Challenge.
 At the season-opening round at Sebring, she twice finished in the overall top-five, and took second place outright in the first Laguna Seca race, tying Madison Snow for the championship lead.
 On June 29, Freiberg became the first woman to win a North American GT3 Cup Challenge race outright in the Platinum Cup class, leading every lap of the Watkins Glen International round.
 She was also the second female class winner after Melanie Snow at the 2009 Sebring race.
 The victory allowed Freiberg to break her tie with Madison Snow for the championship, leading by four points.
 After an accident during a qualifying race at the Canadian Tire Motorsport Park, EFFORT Racing terminated her contract for unspecified reasons.
 Frieberg was named a Faces in the Crowd by Sports Illustrated that year.

-She began competing on a race-by-race basis in the Continental Tire SportsCar Challenge in 2014, sharing the No. 48 Fall-Line Motorsports BMW M3 Grand Sport (GS) car with Shelby Blackstock as she struggled to find sponsorship for a full-time seat.
+Freiberg began competing on a race-by-race basis in the Continental Tire SportsCar Challenge in 2014, sharing the No. 48 Fall-Line Motorsports BMW M3 Grand Sport (GS) car with Shelby Blackstock as she struggled to find sponsorship for a full-time seat.
 Freiberg and Blackstock won the season-opening BMW Performance 200 after the International Motor Sports Association (IMSA) disqualified the No. 96 Turner Motorsport BMW M3 for a technical infringement.
 This made her the first woman in series history to win a race overall, and the first outright at Daytona International Speedway.
 Freiberg participated in four more races until her sponsorship money ran out.
 She was named a BMW North America Scholarship Driver in 2015 and rejoined Fall-Line Motorsports, who partnered her with Trent Hindman in the No. 46 BMW M3 GS car in the Continental Tire SportsCar Challenge.
 After poor results in the season's first three events, the duo finished second at the rain-affected Watkins Glen round, finishing third overall at Road America, and winning outright at the season-ending Road Atlanta race.
 Freiberg was eighth in the GS drivers' championship, garnering 226 points.